 Education is primarily about the formation of our loves and desires.
 Those loves are shaped by habits and routines even more than by mere information.
 Education is about the heart, not only the head, and a good school targets what Scripture calls our kardia—the seat of our affections.

 A heart fully devoted to God begins with an imagination ignited to sense His presence everywhere.
-The imagination, in turn, is shaped by our attention—what we look at, listen to, and participate in— and therefore the stories, images, and activities with which we surround ourselves must be the kind that will form a proper imagination.
+The imagination, in turn, is shaped by our attention.
+The stories we read, images we contemplate, songs we sing, and people we surround ourselves with must be the kind that will form a proper imagination.

 A Haven and a Training Ground

-As students encounter reality with a proper imagination and keen attentiveness, their affections are turned towards God, and they will be more able to direct their will in virtue.
+As students encounter reality with a proper imagination and keen attentiveness, their affections are turned towards God, and they become more able to direct their will in virtue.
 Contemporary American culture, with its emphasis on the expressive, the immediate, and the sensational, undermines the kind of coherent, thoroughly Christian imagination a quality education should impart.
-We need to provide a different culture for our boys to grow into their manhood as God intends.
-We need to look to the culture handed down by the Church.
+We provide a different culture for our boys to grow into their manhood as God intends.
+We look to the culture handed down by the Church.

 Though academics are quite formative to a young man’s mind, the activities he pursues outside of the academic day shape him equally, if not more.
 This means his entire environment needs to be full of goodness, truth, and beauty, if he is going to grow into a godly man, and be prepared to “fight the good fight of faith” as the Scriptures call him to.

 St. Dunstan’s Academy is designed to align the entire day around capturing boys’ imaginations, and showing them the wonder and reality of God’s created order.
-Making the church the center of the school’s gravity will keep St. Dunstan’s from drifting away from its mission to raise up Christian men for faithful work in the Kingdom of God.
-Providing real challenges for the boys to face down will allow the school to be not only a temporary haven from the destructive elements of contemporary society, but also a training ground for the boys to grow in the habits of godly men, so that they might be prepared to live out their vocations courageously.
+Making the church the center of the school’s gravity keeps St. Dunstan’s from drifting away from its mission to raise up Christian men for faithful work in the Kingdom of God.
+The real challenges the boys face down makes the school not only a temporary haven from the destructive elements of contemporary society, but also a training ground for the boys to grow in the habits of godly men, so that they might be prepared to live out their vocations courageously.

 Encounters with Reality